youyouhuo/learning_node/policy search.md

  CROSS-ENTROPY FOR MONTE-CARLO TREE SEARCH
- Learning Tetris Using the Noisy Cross-Entropy Method A Tutorial on the Cross-Entropy Method Pieter-Tjerk de Boer
+ Learning Tetris Using the Noisy Cross-Entropy Method A Tutorial on the Cross-Entropy Method Pieter-Tjerk de Boer  中文的简单翻译： https://blog.csdn.net/ppp8300885/article/details/80567682